notrabs/RRCG/Docs/FeatureMatrix.md

 **Implemented:** `break`, `continue`, `return`, `goto` (and `goto case`)

-Note that return only works as expected for void functions.
-In a value function only the last returned value will currently be returned.
-(This is the same limitation as given for the assignment operator)
+In the cases where you're returning in a `void` function, or you only return a single value from a function, execution flow will merge & the single port will be returned.
+If you have multiple returns within a non-`void` function, RRCG will automatically create & place event senders at each return location to cache the return data, which will be read from a corresponding event receiver.

 Gotos will jump to the first exec input after the label declaration.
 If you declare a label but don't use a chip that takes an exec input somewhere ahead of it, it will not resolve correctly and you'll get an error when building your graph.